Checklist for Hiring a Divorce Lawyer

 Make a list of divorce lawyers

 Once you have a handful of names of divorce lawyers in your area, reduce your list to the ones you are most interested learning more about and plan to contact.
 Keep your list of lawyers to contact short, about two or three options.
 You can always go back to your original list and contact others, if need be.

 Contact the divorce lawyers for a consultation

 If there is a fee involved, decide how interested you are in this lawyer.
-A small fee could be considered an indication that they will take your consultation more seriously and give you an honest opinion about your case.
+A small fee could be considered an indication that they will take your consultation more seriously and give you an informed opinion about your situation.
 Schedule your consultations close enough together so that you can evaluate and compare each experience adequately.

 Next, it's your turn to ask questions.
-You may have some questions already in mind, but here are a few topics that you should not pass up on the chance to ask a divorce lawyer during your consultation.
+You may have some things in mind that you'd like to ask, but here are a few topics that you should not pass up on the chance to talk to a divorce lawyer during your consultation.

 - Which kinds of divorce cases do you typically take on?
 Is litigation your speciality, or are you also trained in alternatives like collaborative divorce?

-- From what you know about my case, how successful do you foresee my outcome to be as of this moment?
+- From what you know about my situation, how successful do you foresee my outcome to be as of this moment?

 - What is your fee structure?
 Can I pay a retainer and have my fees deducted from there, or do you charge hourly wages?
 What will it cost me to have a phone call or email correspondence with you?
 Do you charge for the time I spend in communication with your office personnel?